ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 ## How to check if an instance update is completed
 {: #check_endpoints}

-Typically, the above updates take less than an hour.
+Typically, the updates described previously take less than an hour.
 To check status use the following command:

 ```
 ibmcloud resource service-instance <instance-name>